alaffin12/stackedit/Caught by Stradh.md

 >
 > "This is not justice.
 This is not joy.
 This is a gilded noose!
 So I say - cut it!
 Cast down your false Baron and let this town breathe free air again!
 You’ve lived in fear long enough.
 Today, Vallaki remembers its spine!"
 >
-> As the words are spoken the crowd reacts, some cheering in support of
+> As the words are spoken the crowd reacts, some cheering in support of the Lady Wachter, others muttering about her impertinence.
+As the Baron gestures to the guards to stop her, blades are drawn amongst the crowd too.